 The fiscal year 2021 budget assumed a transfer of \$63.2 million from the Budget Stabilization Fund while leaving \$63.1 million in the Fund, and maintained the entire \$252.4 million dedicated to the Budget Reserve Account.
-The budget also supported moderate General Fund expenditure growth of 2.1%, appropriating 98% of available revenues as required by statute without legislative tax policy changes.
+The fiscal year 2021 budget also supported moderate General Fund expenditure growth of 2.1%, appropriating 98% of available revenues as required by statute without legislative tax policy changes.
+Fiscal year 2021 revenue exceeded June 2020 DEFAC estimates by \$802.6 million.
+This allowed the General Assembly to enact a fiscal year 2022 budget with moderate General Fund expenditure growth of 4.9%, and a re-capitalization of the Budget Stabilization Fund to a balance of \$287.3 million and the